gitter-badger/ch.bfh.bti7081.s2016.green/doc/diary.md

 * defined project-phases and conventions

 ## 07.03.2016
-* Finished CS2 Tasks 1-3 (Requirements, Use cases, Activities)
+* CS2 Tasks 1-3 (Requirements, Use cases, Activities)